evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive40/_index.md

 ---
 title: BMW iX xDrive40
 linktitle: iX xDrive40
-description: BMW iX xDrive40 is an all-electric luxury SUV with a WLTP range of up to 425 km (264 miles).
-EVKX.net have all the details.
+description: "BMW iX xDrive40 is an all-electric luxury SUV with a WLTP range of up to 425 km (264 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---